Talbot School of Theology: History

 In 1952, during the last year of his second term as Biola's president, Louis Talbot worked to establish a fully accredited theological seminary.
 The seminary's first dean was Charles L. Feinberg, who, along with his colleagues, unanimously voted to name the seminary "Talbot Theological Seminary."
 In 1981, the seminary's name was changed to "Talbot School of Theology" when Biola moved from college to university status.

 Talbot is known for its conservative theology, especially related to the doctrine of biblical inerrancy and premillennial eschatology.

 Academics

 Talbot first became accredited in 1978 by Association of Theological Schools in the United States and Canada.

-Talbot has more than 1,200 students, 70 full-time faculty members, 50 part-time faculty, and offers six master's degrees and three doctoral degrees.
-Clinton E. Arnold is Talbot's sixth and current dean, serving since 2012.
+Talbot has more than 1,200 students, 70 full-time faculty members, 50 part-time faculty, and offers nine master's degrees and five doctoral degrees.
+Ed Stetzer is Talbot's seventh and current dean, serving since 2023.